 Not got your copy yet?
 Find out more.

-The password for the downloadable resources for this book is the last word in bullet 4 of Game 4.
+The password for the downloadable resources for this book is the last word in the fourth bullet of Game 4 in the Teachers Notes (including punctuation).

 Not got your copy yet?
 Find out more.